"Before You Shoot Off Your Mouth, Make Sure Your Brains Are Loaded." Abe Lincoln

 TV Academy Career Recognition

-Bob is currently a member of the Board of Governors for the San Francisco Chapter of the local Emmy Awards.
-See Bob's
+Bob was a member of the Board of Governors for the San Francisco Chapter of the National Association of Television Arts & Sciences.
+He received their broadcast news lifetime career achievement top honor in 2022.

 Be Yourself ON TV & add Personality to your reporting